JIVE-TALK.COM

 Or did you expect to find out that more than 40% of all recorded jazz prior to 1929 was recorded outside the US?
 Or that in the early 1920s, there were more recording companies in Germany than in any other European country of the time?
 Or that band leader Sam Wooding toured Germany from 1925 to 1926 and at that time produced a whole of eighteen jazz sides, more than any other American jazz band up to that point?

 Phillips digs up this kind of information (and many, many more details of interest) chiefly from recording catalogs, jazz discographies and by scanning thousands of old newspapers and trade magazines.
 This way, he turns up many more hidden shapers of jazz history throughout his study, for example, that jazz recordings from very distant and unconnected locations to the major jazz venues (the cities of Chicago, New York, Los Angels and London were all musically connected) were rather evaluated as important inputs.
-This was caused by their “otherness” which would seem unusual at first, since the jazz canon was thought to be concerned mainly with influences from within the same internal network of connected recoding venues than being under the influence of “exotic” impulses from disconnected sources such as Oslo or Buenos Aires.
+This was caused by their “otherness” which would seem unusual at first, since the jazz canon was thought to be concerned mainly with influences from within the same internal network of connected recording venues than being under the influence of “exotic” impulses from disconnected sources such as Oslo or Buenos Aires.

 All this data in figures and tables finally paves the way to a number of significant details about the nature of jazz tunes, record labels and the important role of location and “markers of authenticity” that accompany this very special consumer product, the jazz record.